CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 3. FeedbackAdapter Implementation

-Let's take a look on the actual feedback implementation:
+Have a look at the actual feedback implementation:

 ```java
 @DefaultAnnotation(NonNull.class)